 FAQs

-Have a overhead door-related question?
+Have an overhead door-related question?
 We have the answer!
 Check out our FAQs below to learn more about our company and services.

 Most standard residential doors require 14” headroom, but there are low headroom options available.
 Please give us a call and see what we can provide for new garage doors.